 - Ask before you touch them.
 Touching or putting your arms around the person might make him or her feel trapped, which can lead to greater agitation and even violence

 PTSD can lead to difficulties managing emotions and impulses.
 In your loved one, this may manifest as extreme irritability, moodiness, or explosions of rage.
-In fact, anger is so common in people with PTSD that it is considered one of the prime symptoms of hyperarousal.

 Understanding anger in PTSD